 There are some well-known transfer specialists with physical stores around the United Kingdom, such as Western Union, but the market is now very much dominated by online providers.

 Specialists in their field

-- Using a specialist money transfer service means working with a company that exclusively provides money transfers.
+- Using a specialist money transfer service means working with a company that exclusively provides international money transfers.

 - As a result, you can be confident that they’ll be able to handle your request when you send money with them.

 - Having an online account allows you to transfer money faster and with more ease than having to go to a physical store.

 - One of the biggest advantages of money transfer companies is that they tend to offer more competitive exchange rates than banks.